turps correspondence course FAQ

 How do I apply?

 The applications are processed via an online application form.
-Applications for 2023/24 are now closed.
+Applications for 2024/25 are now closed.
+To apply for the academic year 2025/26 please click here.

 Do I need to have a degree or relevant qualification?